HEIGHT: Heterogeneous Interaction Graph Transformer for Robot Navigation in Crowded and Constrained Environments: Simulation Experiments

 \subsubsection{Importance of attention networks}

 We use ablations to evaluate the contribution of RH and HH attention networks to the performance of \modelName, as shown in Table~\ref{tab:ablation_results}.
-A visualization of attention weights can be found in Fig.~\ref{fig:attn_visual} in Appendix.
+A visualization of attention weights is in Fig.~\ref{fig:attn_visual} in Appendix.

 First, in terms of all metrics in most environments, the model with both RH and HH attention shows the strongest results, followed by the models with only one attention, and finally by the model with no attention.
-For example, in Fig.~\ref{fig:sim_more_crowded}, the ablations in (a), (b), and (c) fail yet our full model in (e) succeeds.Especially in the 2 most challenging \textit{More crowded} and \textit{More constrained} environments, the existence of either RH or HH attention significantly boosts the average success rate, compared with No attn.
+For example, in Fig.~\ref{fig:sim_more_crowded}, the ablations in (a), (b), and (c) fail yet our full model in (e) succeeds.
+Especially in the 2 most challenging \textit{More crowded} and \textit{More constrained} environments, the existence of either RH or HH attention significantly boosts the average success rate by 0.38 and 0.43 respectively, compared with No attn.
 For example, in Fig.~\ref{fig:sim_more_constrained} (e), the robot detours and goes dangerously close to the crowds in a constrained area, yet HH attention allows it to realize the danger and resume to a less crowded path.
 This result shows that reasoning about both HH and RH spatial relationships is essential for our problem, especially in \textit{more crowded} or \textit{more constrained} environments where the spatial interactions are also dense.

 Second, by comparing RH and HH, we find that HH attention plays a more important role in all environments in terms of success rate and navigation time.
+An extreme example can be observed from \textit{more constrained} environment, where the success rate of RH+HH and HH are the same.

 This is because the number of HH edges is larger than the number of RH edges in most cases.
 Thus, the robot can observe and is affected by a relatively larger number of HH interactions yet a smaller number of RH interactions.